West Chester in Chester County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce • Notable Buildings • Settlements & Settlers.
 A significant historical year for this entry is 1769.

 Location.
 39° 57.596′ N, 75° 36.244′ W. Marker is in West Chester, Pennsylvania, in Chester County.
-Marker is on East Market Street, on the left when traveling east.
+It is on East Market Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: West Chester PA 19380, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Dime Savings Bank (here, next to this marker); The First National Bank of West Chester (within shouting distance of this marker); William Darlington (within shouting distance of this marker); Old Glory (within shouting distance of this marker); Chester County (within shouting distance of this marker); William Darlington M.D. (within shouting distance of this marker); Chester County Courthouse (within shouting distance of this marker); Disabled Veterans of Chester County Pennsylvania Memorial (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Dime Savings Bank (here, next to this marker); The First National Bank of West Chester (within shouting distance of this marker); William Darlington (within shouting distance of this marker); Old Glory (within shouting distance of this marker); Chester County (within shouting distance of this marker); William Darlington M.D. (within shouting distance of this marker); Chester County Courthouse (within shouting distance of this marker); Disabled Veterans of Chester County Pennsylvania Memorial (within shouting distance of this marker).
 Touch for a list and map of all markers in West Chester.

 Also see . . .